xogroup/rosie-aws/README.md

-  rosie clean_beanstalk_application_versions APPLICATION_NAME  # Deletes all undeployed elastic beanstalk application versions rosie clean_ecr_images REPO_NAME                             # Deletes all untagged docker images in your ECR rosie help [COMMAND]                                         # Describe available commands or one specific command rosie init                                                   # Sets up aws settings rosie set_region REGION                                      # Sets the region to be used in all AWS commands
+  rosie clean_beanstalk_application_versions APPLICATION_NAME  # Deletes all undeployed elastic beanstalk application versions rosie clean_ecr_images REPO_NAME                             # Deletes all untagged docker images in your ECR rosie help [COMMAND]                                         # Describe available commands or one specific command
 ```
 ## Development

 To install this gem onto your local machine, run `rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing